CodingCatDev/codingcat.dev/tests/data/markdown/posts/better-performance-through-analysis.md

 ---
-title: 'Better Performance through analysis'
+title: "Better Performance through analysis"
-date: '2019-08-17'
+date: "2019-08-17"
 ---

 > Please note I wrote this on my phone driving 6 hours, so I hope to update in more detail.
 Fun fact I now know how to do git remote recursive from Android ????